-Form the 1st September 2021, standard (or ‘premium’) grade petrol in Great Britain will have a higher ethanol content, known as E10.
-This will lower the greenhouse gas emissions of the UK’s petrol.
+Since the 1st September 2021, standard (or ‘premium’) grade petrol in Great Britain has contained a higher ethanol content, known as E10.
+This policy change, enacted across Great Britain, lowers the greenhouse gas emissions of the UK’s petrol.

-This transition to E10 is fully supported by the downstream oil sector as a practical measure to further reduce transport carbon emissions - the equivalent of taking up to 350,000 cars off our roads.
-Although the impact on drivers, filling station operators and the wider community will be minimal, this page offers information on the changes you will see at the pump and why the change has been made.
+This transition to E10 has been fully supported by the downstream oil sector as a practical measure to further reduce transport carbon emissions - the equivalent of taking up to 350,000 cars off our roads.
+Although the impact on drivers, filling station operators and the wider community has been minimal, this page is to offer information on the changes you may have seen at the pump and why the change has been made.

 What is E10?

 E10 is petrol containing up to 10% ethanol – with the remainder made up of hydrocarbons.
 Currently, standard (or ‘premium’) petrol contains up to 5% ethanol.
 Ethanol from renewable feedstocks is added to petrol to reduce the fuel’s carbon emissions.

 E10 is the label used for higher ethanol blend petrol in the UK.
 Whilst the “E” of the label is originally derived from ethanol blended on top of hydrocarbon petrol, hence “E + % v/v added” labels – its use has since evolved to indicate wider oxygenate content of petrol as more petrol-viable components became available.
 E10 for example, could contain other oxygenates in addition to ethanol (such as methanol) in line with the relevant fuel standards.